HomeSellingExpert brand logo

 Over the last 12 months, the average success rate across the property auction industry has been 70.6%.

 (Just to add some context, this is still pretty high.
 By comparison, a BBC article from 2018 reported on a study from financial services company Jefferies.
-They analysed sales data for over 7,000 estate agency brands, and found that estate agents sold only around 51% of the properties they took on.
-So at least auctions are doing much better than that).
+They analysed sales data for over 7,000 estate agency brands, and found that estate agents sold only around 51% of the properties they took on... no wonder so many people dislike estate agents).

 3.1.
 Success rate varies between auction houses